 No amendment to the approved budget may be made without the prior approval of DCJS.
-In each 12 month fiscal year, no more than two (2) budget amendments are permitted.
+No more than two (2) budget amendments will be permitted during the grant period.
 Budget Revision - Amendment requests, along with accompanying narrative, are to be submitted using the On-line Grants Management System (OGMS).
 The submission deadline for budget amendments is 45 days prior to the end of the grant period.
+Changes in grant funded staff and authorized officials must be made in a contract amendment within 30 days of the change occurring.

-43. Financial Audits
+40. Financial Audits

 The subgrantee agrees to forward a copy to DCJS of the subgrantee's scheduled financial statement audit for the fiscal year that covers the grant award period.
-If the subrecipient is a local government or non-profit organization and expends \$750,000 or more in federal awards (from all sources) during its fiscal year, the subrecipient is required to submit the appropriate single or program specific audit in accordance with the provisions outlined in 2CFR Part 200 Subpart F.
+If the subgrantee is a local government or non-profit organization and expends \$750,000 or more in federal awards (from all sources) during its fiscal year, the subgrantee is required to submit the appropriate single or program specific audit in accordance with the provisions outlined in 2CFR Part 200 Subpart F.

-44. Procurement
+41. Procurement